oat-sa/taohub-user-guide/User Guide 3.3/Interactions/slider-interaction.md

 # Slider Interaction

->The Slider item gives Test-takers the opportunity to demonstrate their knowledge of a numerical type, such as a percentage, a total, etc. The answer is conveyed by sliding an indicator on a horizontal scale.
+>The Slider [Interaction](../appendix/glossary.md#interaction) gives [Test-takers](../appendix/glossary.md#test-taker) the opportunity to demonstrate their knowledge of a numerical type, such as a percentage, a total, etc. The answer is conveyed by sliding an indicator on a horizontal scale.

 [![Slider Interaction](https://img.youtube.com/vi/fqrbvbavhuA/hqdefault.jpg)](https://youtube.com/watch?v=fqrbvbavhuA&rel=0 "Slider Interaction")

-Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Slider Interaction:
+Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Slider interaction:

-**1.** From the [Common Interactions library](../appendix/glossary.md#common-interactions-library) on the left, drag the *Slider* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the [Common Interactions Library](../appendix/glossary.md#common-interactions-library) on the left, drag the *Slider* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).

-This creates a new Slider Interaction window.
+This creates a new Slider interaction window.
 There is a question field at the top, followed by a graphical control element (a 'slider') indicating the scale covered by the answers to the question.
 Below the slider is the current value depicted by the slider ("0").

 **2.** Fill in the question field, where it says 'define prompt'.

-This will describe the task given to the Test-taker, typically a question involving numbers or a fraction, etc.
+This will describe the task given to the test-taker, typically a question involving numbers or a fraction, etc.

-*Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your question.*
+*Note: See the section on [Interaction Authoring Tools](../interactions/interaction-authoring-tools.md) for details on text editing options such as using italics or bold text in your item, and inserting features such as shared stimuli or media, tables or formulae.*

 **3.** Adjust the settings on the slider.

-This can be done in the [Interaction Properties panel](../appendix/glossary.md#interaction-properties-panel) on the right.
+This can be done in the [Interaction Properties Panel](../appendix/glossary.md#interaction-properties-panel) on the right.

 First, set the upper and lower limits of the slider using the *Upper Bound* and *Lower Bound* boxes.